Sunday, April 30, 2023, Chicago, Illinois, 6:00 PM – 8:00 PM Central Time (7:00 PM – 9:00 PM Eastern Time)

 Upon completion of this activity, participants should be able to

-• Appraise published research findings and current guideline recommendations on optimal management approaches for biochemical recurrence after local treatment for prostate cancer, and appropriately counsel patients about the potential benefits of systemic therapy.
+• Appraise published and emerging research findings and current guideline recommendations on optimal management approaches for biochemical recurrence after local treatment for prostate cancer, and appropriately counsel patients about the potential benefits of systemic therapy.

 • Establish an evidence-based approach to the selection and sequencing of therapies for patients with metastatic CRPC (mCRPC), considering age, comorbidities, prior therapeutic exposure and other clinical and biologic factors.